wmwxwa/tyk-docs/tyk-docs/content/shared/x-tyk-gateway.md

 ### **State**

-State holds configuration for the status of the API within Tyk - whether it is currently active and whether it is exposed externally.
+State holds configuration for the status of the API within Tyk - whether it is currently active and exposed externally.

 **Field: `active` (`boolean`)**
 Active enables the API so that Tyk will listen for and process requests made to the listenPath.